How Creosote Sticks Make Boiler Super Easy To Clean

 2. Follow the "Dry Burn" Procedure

-3. Always operate your boiler with water jacket temps above 140 F
+3. Always operate your boiler with water jacket temps above 140 degrees F

 Easy Creosote Remover Stick